USEPA/CRACMM/sphinx/README.md

 ## File Description: conf.py
-`conf.py` is a Sphinx generated file produced by the `sphinx-quickstart` command which initializes a Sphinx project (click [here](https://youtu.be/nZttMg_n_s0?si=WYa8G39MyPvoh20w&t=219) to watch a video about what the `sphinx-quickstart` does).
+`conf.py` is a Sphinx generated file produced by the `sphinx-quickstart` command which initializes a Sphinx project (click [here](https://youtu.be/nZttMg_n_s0?si=WYa8G39MyPvoh20w&t=219) to watch a video about what the `sphinx-quickstart` command does).
 The file is responsible for providing Sphinx with important information about how to configure and create your HTML.
 The file has four different sections, each serving a diferent purpose.
 For additional information about `conf.py` and all the variables that could be added to it, click [here](https://www.sphinx-doc.org/en/master/usage/configuration.html).

 It should also be noted that the file location of `conf.py` is extremely important.
 Make sure to keep it in the root directory of the repository.
 Otherwise, it will interfere with the commands set up in [run_build.csh](#file-description-run_buildcsh).

+To view `conf.py` on GitHub, click [here](https://github.com/USEPA/CRACMM/blob/CRACMMdocs/conf.py).

 ### Path Setting
 The first section is not titled and comes before the section titled "Project Information".
 At the bottom of this section (right above the Project Information section), there are two lines of Python code.
 These lines are: